Aug 15

 How to Find Your Niche in Graphic Design

-Find your graphic design niche by following this simple 3 step process
+Scratching your head about niching down?
+I've got your back - find your graphic design niche by following this simple, proven 3 step process.

 Getting in touch with what internally motivates you is really important.
-But when it comes to niching down as a graphic designer, you'll need to connect that passion to something else that you care about so that your offering becomes more targeted and specialised.
+So when it comes to niching down as a graphic designer, you'll need to connect your passion to something else that you care about so that your offering becomes more targeted and specialised.

 The commodification of graphic design